 The Real Reasons Some Christmas Trees Cost More Than Others

-Given the supply chain crises and the grave effects of climate change, it’s understandable that prices are rising, but certain trees are inherently more costly than others.
+This year, shoppers have felt the tight pinch of inflation on their wallets.
+Prices have been steadily increasing on everything from food to gas to Christmas trees.
+If you’re still in the market for a tree, keep in mind that the costs can vary.
+Despite the current state of inflation, certain trees are inherently more costly than others.
 Consumers looking to save as much as possible should know why some are pricier, and what to look for (or skip) to get a tree on a budget.

 Location Is A Major Factor

 Numerous factors come into play when determining the cost of a Christmas tree, especially location.
 Shipping a tree from its natural habitat to a lot dramatically drives up prices.
 Since Christmas trees don’t grow in all climates, the further you are from where they naturally grow, the more you’ll have to pay.